aramrami/OWASP-CSRFGuard/tab_news.md

 ## Target date for the new relase 4.0 : end of Q2 2020

+We need your help.
+If you want to give few hours of your time to help us please contact me.

 ## Important Security Fix

 An important security fix has been applied to the CSRFGuard version 3.0.